 7-7-2016 to 9-7-2016 Disney’s Grand Californian Hotel® in Anaheim, CA

-The conference will be held July 7-9, 2016 at Disney’s Grand Californian Hotel® in Anaheim, CA for youth philanthropists (ages 8-21) and the adults who support them.
+The conference was held July 7-9, 2016 at Disney’s Grand Californian Hotel® in Anaheim, CA for youth philanthropists (ages 8-21) and the adults who support them.
 Along with workshops on basics in philanthropy, YPC will be focusing on innovations in philanthropy and the next generation of philanthropists.

 10-5-2016 to 15-5-2016 United Nations Headquarters, New York

 Presented by CAF America and UNDP, the International Grantmaking Symposium is a two-day educational training for nonprofits, corporate foundations, and corporations interested in international giving.
-This year’s Symposium will feature speakers and panelists from the philanthropic sector and beyond, and explore the critical role of international grantmaking in achieving global progress toward the Sustainable Development Goals.
-During a series of interactive workshops and presentations, attendees will gain a deeper understanding of the rules and norms regulating international grantmaking, the roles of philanthropy and business as drivers of change, and the best tools for measuring impact.
+The 2016 Symposium featured speakers and panelists from the philanthropic sector and beyond, and explored the critical role of international grantmaking in achieving global progress toward the Sustainable Development Goals.
+During a series of interactive workshops and presentations, attendees gained a deeper understanding of the rules and norms regulating international grantmaking, the roles of philanthropy and business as drivers of change, and the best tools for measuring impact.

 23-5-2016 to 24-5-2016

-The SDG Philanthropy Platform along with partners such as the Humanitarian Forum, the World Congress of Muslim Philanthropists, and the Government of Romania will convene at a side event during the World Humanitarian Summit (WHS) in Istanbul, Turkey.
-As part of the Platform’s objective to identify opportunities and best practices for philanthropy in addressing conflict and disasters, this event will engage stakeholders in the Global South that are working to advance humanitarian action.
-For more information, please contact email@example.com.
+The SDG Philanthropy Platform along with partners such as the Humanitarian Forum, the World Congress of Muslim Philanthropists, and the Government of Romania convened at a side event during the World Humanitarian Summit (WHS) in Istanbul, Turkey.
+As part of the Platform’s objective to identify opportunities and best practices for philanthropy in addressing conflict and disasters, this event engaged stakeholders in the Global South that are working to advance humanitarian action.

 23-5-2016 to 25-5-2016

 AVPN’s annual conference brings together leaders from philanthropy and the global social impact community.
-This year’s event, to be held in Hong Kong from May 23 to May 25, will address how social investing is shaping different regions in Asia.
-Among many conference highlights, an Investment Showcase will give 30 social impact organizations the opportunity to present their work to an audience of potential funders and partners.
-In addition, featured sessions will address issues including poverty alleviation, engaging the next generation of social investors, and philanthropy’s role in achieving the Sustainable Development Goals.
+The 2016 event, held in Hong Kong from May 23 to May 25, addressed how social investing is shaping different regions in Asia.
+Among many conference highlights, an Investment Showcase gave 30 social impact organizations the opportunity to present their work to an audience of potential funders and partners.
+In addition, featured sessions addressed issues including poverty alleviation, engaging the next generation of social investors, and philanthropy’s role in achieving the Sustainable Development Goals.